mjeusselin/dcmm/README.md

 * int/v0.1 : opens a file, changes the content of DICOM data, and saves the file.
 * int/v0.2 : v0.1 + includes a small PNG image vertically centered on the right border of an image and stores it into a new file.
 * int/v0.3 : v0.2 + monitor a directory and track modifications in database.
-* int/v0.4 : v0.3 + distribute the application in a docker container (This branch was not merged into master because not fully operationnal as described in its own README.md, and because its pom is configured to build a war, not a jar as other branches do)
+* int/v0.4 : v0.3 + distribute the application in a docker container (This branch was not merged into master because not fully operationnal and because its pom is configured to build a war, not a jar as other branches do)

 ## How to build the application